 If you’re experiencing work stress at your place of employment and you’re unsure of your rights with your employer, the workers compensation lawyers at Bradford Legal based in Perth, Western Australia can support you.
 We’ll strive to help you understand more about your situation, how you can take paid/unpaid sick leave for workplace stress and the process of making a claim for stress leave.

 Can an employee take stress leave?

-Bradford Legal can help support you in understanding your personal rights, work with you to ensure your health condition does not deteriorate and ensure you receive any compensation you may be entitled to.
-Stress leave should be taken very seriously by both employer and employees and therefore it’s important you take the right steps to understand what your rights are.
+The experienced workers compensation lawyers at Bradford Legal can help support you in understanding your personal rights, work with you to ensure your mental health condition does not deteriorate, provide legal advice and ensure you receive any compensation you may be entitled to from your workers compensation claim.
+Work related stress leave should be taken very seriously by both employer and employees and therefore it’s important you take the right steps to understand what your rights are.

 Our compensation lawyers work with you to ensure you are treated fairly and your mental health is of utmost importance to us.
 We’ll provide expert legal advice and fight for the compensation you may be entitled to in your claim for stress leave compensation.
 Call or contact us online to find out more information.

 WorkCover is a Government agency that is responsible for regulating the Worker’s Compensation and injury management scheme, ensuring fair treatment for all employees and employers regarding workers compensation.Workcover offer a range of resources and information to both parties as to employer and employee rights.
 WorkCover also operates a tribunal which resolves or determines disputes between workers and employers/insurers.